jlambert68/FenixSubCustodyConnector/ReadMe.md

 ![Fenix Inception - Standard External Connector](./Documentation/FenixInception-Overview-NonDetailed-ExternalConnector.png "Fenix Inception - External Connector")

-The following environment variable is needed for the Connector to be able to run.
-The setup is done to be able to run this and other Fenix Inception locally using certain GCP service, i.e. database, pub/sub...
+The following environment variables are needed for the Connector to be able to run.
+The setup is done to be able to run this and other Fenix Inception component locally but using certain GCP service, i.e. database, pub/sub...

 | Environment variable                                                                  | Example value                                                   | comment |
 |---------------------------------------------------------------------------------------|-----------------------------------------------------------------|---------|